rebelsky/sams-assorted-musings-reflections/_sketchbook.md

 --------------------------------------

 * Posted what I thought was one of my better musings, on meaningful work, and got almost no comments.
+(That was in December, I think.)
+* Had a two-week period in which I had trouble writing (or my muse was on vacation).
+* Since I was doing class prep, ended up writing a bit about class prep issues.

 On particular dates
 -------------------

-* December 31, 2018: End-of-month musing.
-Or is that end-of-year musing?
+* January 31, 2019: End-of-month musing.
 * Ground-hog's day, 2019: Ground hog's day.
 How long has it been since we've had one of those parties?
 Don't really serve ground hog.
 * March 29, 2019: outliving my father.
 (It's a facebook memory from